-Long before the site earned its esteemed UNESCO designation the Sassi caves were first occupied in the Paleolithic Age some 7000 years ago.
+Long before the site earned its esteemed UNESCO designation the Sassi caves were already occupied.
+They were first occupied in the Paleolithic Age some 7000 years ago.
 In fact it may be one of the longest continuously inhabited human settlements in the world.

 By the 1950’s this ancient warren had become a slum housing as much as 16,000 people in horrific conditions.
 It became known as “the shame of Italy” for its dismal poverty, unsanitary living conditions, and high mortality.
 At this time the government forcibly relocated Sassi residents to government housing essentially abandoning the entire settlement.

 The ancient Sassi stood abandoned into the 1980’s.
 Its cave dwellings uninhabitable.
 All this now government owned real estate was pretty much considered an area of poverty and given over to nature and the wolves.

 This changed by the 1990’s when enterprising residents with the aid of the government began modernizing and renovating the caves.
 They’ve installed plumbing, electricity, ventilation, and even wi-fi.
 Cave hotels, cafes, and restaurants started cropping up and attracting tourist dollars.
 There’s still a lot to be done to modernize the entire area, but it has become the hip destination in Italy.